tcuisset/hhbbtt-analysis/README.md

  - Looking at category.sleection, look at all features in double brackets ({{feature_name}}) and add their systematics
  - Same for region.selection

+#### weight systematics
+ - PrePlot.get_weight
+ - BaseConfig.get_weights_expression looks if a feature with the same name of the weight exists.
+If not just multiply the weight.
+If yes then call:
+ - BaseConfig.get_object_expression on the feature.
+In case the current systematic (can be dedicated ntuple or just weight variation) is not in `Feature.systematics`, just do the eventual `Feature.central` replacement.
+If it is, then append the systematic tag to the weight name (in case of syst tuple, do the tuple replacement)

 ### Disabling fully systematics
 Add :